myseq/myseq.github.io/content/posts/azure_linux.md

 Microsoft Azure Linux 3.0 has been released recently.

+> Azure Linux was called CBL-Mariner (version 1.0 and 2.0).

 It is a Linux distribution for Microsoft's cloud infra and edge.
-It is designed to provide a consistent platform to allow Microsoft to stay current on Linux updates.
+It is designed, as CLI-mode only, to provide a consistent platform to allow Microsoft to stay current on Linux updates.

 `Azure Linux` has been engineered with a small common set of packages to address the universal needs of first party cloud and edge services.
 However, any individual can layer additional packages on top of the common core packages and produce images for their workloads.